 To the Point

-Your goals for your public relations strategy remain to increase exposure for your gallery business and artist projects, but in today’s media environment your tactics may need to evolve.
+Your goals for your art gallery public relations strategy remain to increase exposure for your business and artist projects, but in today’s media environment your tactics may need to evolve.
 As with all marketing strategies, PR is a long-term strategy.
 Try to add your own personal brand into your press releases and don’t be afraid to highlight your position on social issues.
 It takes time to establish yourself with journalists and bloggers as a trusted and credible source for exciting stories.

 You can’t always control how your message is published, distributed and commented on.
 Craft your message to be relevant and attention-worthy for the audience and then amplify your coverage by posting on your website, gallery newsletters, and social media.
 Your efforts will require planning, creativity, consistency, and time to see meaningful results, but it is worth work.